Dear Parents and Carers,

-The children have moved a knowledge based curriculum with an emphasis on being taught key skills as they move through the rest of their primary education.
-Each subject will be taught individually and will look to consoldiate previous learning from earlier years to build and make links on these as they progress throughout the year.
-In History they will be studying the Anglo Saxons, Tudors and Stuarts which relates to previous learning on Kings and Queens in Key Stage 1.
-I Geography the children will start to develop their idea of Spatial Sense looking closely at lines and scales on a map as well as the Geography in their own area, being able to discuss the changes they noticed from maps in the past.
-In addition the children, will delve into the understanding of Urban and Rural settings, deconstructing the different types of settlement we have accross the globe.
+Within Year 4, children will have a range of opportunities to explore and extend their learning as they continue their knowledge based curriculum.
+Each subject will consolidate previous learning from earlier years to build and make links on these as they progress throughout the year.
+In History, they will be studying the Anglo Saxons, Tudors and Mayans.
+In Geography, the children will start to develop their idea of Spatial Sense looking closely at lines and scales on a map as well as the area they reside.
+In addition to this, we will delve into the understanding of Urban and Rural settings, deconstructing the different types of settlements we have across the globe.

-English lessons will tie directly into these topics as the children look to implement weekly grammar lessons into their writing.
-We will look to consolidate and expand Year 3 grammar as well as focusing on auxiliary verbs, adverbial phrases, fronted adverbials, direct speech, conjunction and words to link paragraphs depending on the purpose of the task.
-The children will be writing non-chronological reports, playscripts, poetry, letters, invitations, historical narratives to give them a chance to cover all the skills required by the end of Year 4.
-Spelling tests will happen once a week on Friday morning.
+The implementation of weekly grammar lessons will continue alongside daily reading and weekly handwriting and spelling checks.
+Across a wide range of texts the children will be writing non-chronological reports, poetry, letters, narratives and more to give them a chance to cover all of the grammatical skills required by the end of Year 4.
+Spelling tests will commence every week on Friday morning.